iamjatinchauhan/resources-for-developers/README.md

 Particulars|Info
 -|-
+**[AnswerThePublic](https://answerthepublic.com/)**|Listens into autocomplete data from search engines like Google then quickly cranks out every useful phrase and question people are asking.
 **[Bitly](https://bitly.com/)**|URL shortner Create Click-Worthy Links.
 **[Can I use](https://caniuse.com/)**|provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
 **[Choose a License](https://choosealicense.com/)**|Choose an open source license.